joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/04/10/world/asia/coronavirus-south-korea-election.html?searchResultPosition=3

 **DealBook: What Went Wrong, and How to Fix It**\
-`A special guest column by one of the most influential judges in corporate America.`\
+`A special guest column by one of the most influential judges in corporate America about how business should change after the coronavirus crisis.`\
 https://nytimes.com/2020/04/10/business/dealbook/coronavirus-corporate-governance.html?searchResultPosition=4

 **The Latest: Russia Wants Doping Past Forgotten Amid Virus**\